beeware/beeware-tutorial/docs/en/tutorial/tutorial-7.md

 /// admonition | Possible errors when running `briefcase dev`

-If you're still getting an error running briefcase dev, make sure:
+If you're still getting an error running `briefcase dev`, make sure:

 1. You've added `faker` to the `requires` list in `pyproject.toml`;
 2. You've saved your changes to `pyproject.toml`; and